Liberia: Covid-19 Trajectory - Experts' Advice On How to Halt the Outbreak

 Beyond testing, countries that have been successful in managing COVID-19 disseminate socially and culturally appropriate public health awareness messages and ensure engagement with communities.
 They actively trace those who have been exposed to the virus and follow available scientific data and experiences of other public health emergencies.
 Cross-border movements of populations are controlled, as well as crowds and gatherings in public spaces (schools included),

 Vaccination campaigns are an important strategy implemented during an epidemic.
 However, vaccination is one of the major challenges with COVID-19.
 Around 77% of COVID vaccines being produced have already been bought by only 10 countries in the Global North (WHO).
 So where does Liberia stand with vaccines?
 Liberia has only relied on donations of vaccines from COVAX which has allocated 384,000 doses of the AstraZeneca vaccine.
 Of this allocation, 96,000 doses were received in March 2021.
-To date, it remains unknown as to how many Liberians have been vaccinated with the donated AstraZeneca-Oxford vaccines, which are due to expire in July 2021.
+So far, 85,132 people (18,921 health workers and 66,211 others) have received the first dose of the vaccine, according to the Ministry of Health.
+In addition, 6,439 people have received the second dose of the vaccines.
+However, this has largely been in Montserrado country.
+What of the other 14 counties?
 We do not have sufficient vaccines for the population, and even with what Liberia has received, management of the vaccines has not been optimal.
-Countries around the world are now procuring vaccines and are not relying on COVAX donations.
-Because there is a global cue, countries procuring now are expecting vaccines in quarters 1 and 2 of 2022.
-When will Liberia enter the cue?
+Countries around the world are now procuring vaccines and are not relying on donations.
+Liberia needs to vaccinate at least 3.5 million people.
+Donations will never be enough for the entire country.
+Countries procuring now are expecting vaccines in quarters 1 and 2 of 2022.
+When will Liberia enter this global procurement cue?

 There is no substitute for political leadership and strategic management in any outbreak response.
 The 2014-2016 Ebola outbreak in Liberia, Guinea, Sierra Leone and Nigeria taught that very well.
 Liberia has been down this road before and has gained the knowledge and skills to manage epidemics.
 By establishing the National Public Health Institute of Liberia (NPHIL) and the emergency operation centers in all 15 counties, as well as training field epidemiologists for community-based events surveillance, the government resolved to build a more resilient health system, capable of responding to public health emergencies such as COVID-19.
 That system plus the over 2,000 personnel trained in various aspects of public health during and after the 2014 Ebola epidemic should be mobilized.